duracell80/midnight-sectors/README.md

 - H8 ... *

 #### Triangles, 24 hours / 3 = 8
-If all calculations are correct a headron could be considered the passage of just a teeny bit more than 3 hours.
+If all calculations are correct a hedron could be considered the passage of just a teeny bit more than 3 hours.

 Let's tesselate!